gooddata/gooddata-ruby/_posts/2013-12-01-tutorial-part-1-your-first-project.markdown

 categories: tutorial
 next_section: tutorial/tutorial-part-2-model
 pygments: true
-perex: Spin up a project that you can use for the other tutorials.
-It will take only 5 minutes.
+perex: Spin up the example project to use in these tutorials.
+It only takes 5 minutes.
 Promise.
 ---

+Before you begin, you must install the following:
+* Ruby
+* GoodData SDK
-Before you begin, you must install Ruby and the GoodData SDK and have appropriate access to the GoodData platform and the ability to create or modify projects.
-See [Getting Started](getting-started) for more details on how to get started.
+* Acquire appropriate access to the GoodData platform to create or modify projects, including a project authorization token.

+For more details, see [Getting Started](getting-started).

 Welcome.
-Let's spin up an example project, so you can explore the SDK and see it in action.
-The project will server as a basis for next parts in tutorial.
-Since we are developers we created a simple project about developers.
+Let's spin up an example Ruby project, which we can use to explore the SDK in the remainder of this tutorial.

 ###What we want to measure
-In any project, success is often determined by identifying what you are trying to measure.
+In any analytics project, success is often determined by identifying what you are trying to measure and building toward those measurements.
+Since we are developers, we created a simple project about developers to measure their contributions to the code base.

 Imagine you have a small development shop with a couple of developers.
 They crank out lots of code.
 You also have several repositories for your products.
 You want to measure how many lines of code each developer creates.
-You want to track output by time, by repository and by person.
-You want to see the number of lines of code each of them committed.
+You want to track output by time, by repository, and by person.
+You want to see the number of lines of code each of them has committed.

-###Model
+###Project Model
-Here's how the model looks: simple enough to understand the main principles.
+Here's how the project model looks.
+Simple enough:

 ![Model](https://dl.dropboxusercontent.com/s/1y97ziv5anmpn9s/gooddata_devs_demo_model.png?token_hash=AAENC89d8XOfCr9AnyQCrd9vwfhb-bDuYcORQ0AIRP2RQQ)

+For each commit, there is related reference information about the source repository, the commitment date, and the developer who made the commitment.

 ###Spinning it up
 Open the command line and start coding.
-Run the following:
+Execute the following to create the `my_test_project` project:

 {% highlight ruby %}
 gooddata scaffold project my_test_project